 Here's a day-by-day itinerary of the trip

-Arrive in Amsterdam Monday morning and grab a taxi (they are plentiful at the airport) to the centrally located and gorgeously decorated Hotel Estheréa, situated right on one of the main canals which make this city so iconic.
-Take time to rest and relax.
+Arrive in Amsterdam Monday morning and grab a taxi (they are plentiful at the airport) to the centrally located Hotel Mai Amsterdam on one of the main canals, making this city so iconic.
+Take time to rest.

 We’ll meet up in the lobby at 1:30 pm for an Amsterdam Historical canal tour by private boat with a glass of bubbly in hand.

-Then we will visit the Anne Frank House for a introductory program and audio tour.
+Then, we'll visit the Anne Frank House for an introductory program and audio tour.

 Tonight, we’ll try some typical Dutch cheese and sausages washed down by a local beer or two at one of the historic, traditional brown bars in town such as The Pantry.

 We'll walk to the Bloom Market after breakfast.
 The market is the world's only floating flower market.
 Founded in 1862, the market is on the Singel Canal between Muntplein and Koningsplein in the city's southern canal belt.
 It has 15 souvenir and gift shops, with only a few still selling fresh flowers.